Air Pollution Control District Hearing Board

 The Air Pollution Control District Hearing Board's meeting calendar and filing deadlines for the calendar year.

 APCD Hearing Board Details regarding composition and compensation.

 COVID-19 PUBLIC SERVICE ANNOUNCEMENT

-Due to the Coronavirus disease (COVID-19) public health emergency, the County of San Diego has made several changes to Air Pollution Control District Hearing Board meetings to protect the public's health..
+Due to the Coronavirus (COVID-19) pandemic, the County of San Diego has made several changes to Air Pollution Control District Hearing Board meetings to protect the public's health.

 Here's How You Can Stay Engaged!

 Members of the public wishing to participate via telephone should contact the Clerk at (858) 245-8249 to obtain the call-in number and correlating access code.